dimonb/gptetris/README.md

 # Tetris Game

 This project is a simple implementation of the classic Tetris game built using HTML, CSS, and JavaScript.
+The code was generated with the help of an AI language model, ChatGPT by OpenAI.

 ## Features